MargaridaVictoriano/BattleShip/README.md

 When the game begins the players take turns attacking each other and they can view their own map and their attack map whenever they want.

 The first player to guess the location of all ships wins!

+## Code Structure
+Our program is divided in several different modules.
+The board module contains the _Cell_ and the _Board_ structures definition.

 ## Authors
 Ana Margarida Victoriano, up201704476